-Tori McLean is an Artisan, Designer & Printmaker who designs and prints onto paper and cloth using a wide variety of traditional and contemporary printmaking techniques.
-She also works as a freelance textile and surface pattern designer for fashion and interiors.
+Tori McLean is a Fine Art Printmaker who designs and prints onto paper and cloth using a wide variety of traditional, contemporary and digital printmaking techniques.

-Since graduating from Winchester School of Art, Tori’s work has been regularly sought for exhibitions, collaborations, commissions and freelance commercial design work.
-Highlights include print designs for scarves for the British Museum, the Royal Collection shops and David Watson.
-Substantial commissions have included Arts& Craft print designs for Hampshire Cultural Trust and designing printed tree wraps for a show garden at the RHS Chelsea Flower Show.
+Since graduating from Winchester School of Art, Tori’s work has been regularly sought for exhibitions, collaborations, commissions and freelance commercial design work – including designs for the British Museum, Royal Collection shops and David Watson.
+Substantial commissions include designs for Hampshire Cultural Trust and textile tree wraps for an RHS Chelsea Flower Show Garden.

 Tori’s prints are held in private collections in the UK, Europe, USA and Australia, and the public collection of the Hampshire Cultural Trust.
 When not creating her own designs, Tori works as a freelance textile and surface print designer for fashion and interiors.